The Ravenite Social Club

 This set off alarm bells in Gravano's head, as he was Gotti's consigliere and right-hand man.
 Immediately, he began to suspect that his boss had said something extremely negative about him.

-When the FBI offered Gravano a chance to listen to a portion of the recordings, he eagerly picked up the headphones.
-At that point, the agents played a conversation in which Gotti made a series of bitter remarks about him.
+When the FBI offered Gravano a chance to listen to a portion of the tapes, he eagerly picked up the headphones.
+At that point, the agents played a recording of a conversation in which Gotti made a series of bitter remarks about him.

 The comments were so negative that Gravano quickly realized that his boss had been laying the groundwork for his murder.